 2nd Episode: “Return to Omashu”

 In the episode, “Return to Omashu,” one character talks about her “aura.”
-Belief in an aura is an integral part of occult and New Age views that a subtle energy surrounds the body and indicates by color the spiritual and emotional state of the person.
-Auras are seen through clairvoyance, a psychic ability to see the non-material realm.
+Belief in an aura is an integral part of occult and New Age views that a subtle energy surrounds the body and indicates by color the spiritual, emotional, and often physical, state of the person.
+Auras are seen through clairvoyance, a psychic ability to supposedly see the non-material realm.
 It is thought that people either have innate psychic abilities to see auras, or can develop psychic powers to see them.
+In psychic development classes I took as a New Ager, we learned to develop thihs alleged ability.

 3rd Episode: “The Swamp”